- Home

 We offer a scale of fixed-rate costs for basic transactions, ensuring that you are provided with clear costs at the outset and won’t be hit by any unexpected cost at the final hurdle.
 Our conveyancing fees matrix can be found here.

-Our team has over 80 years collective experience in delivering high quality conveyancing work and are members of the Law Society’s Quality Conveyancing Scheme, a recognised quality standard for residential conveyancing practices.
-The team practice exclusively in residential conveyancing and are supervised by David Johnson, Partner and Head of Residential Property.
-For details of specialisms and qualifications of the team visit our Meet the team page.
+Our team has extensive experience in delivering high quality conveyancing work and are all members of the Law Society’s Quality Conveyancing Scheme, a recognised quality standard for residential conveyancing practices.
+Work is carried out by qualified solicitors or experienced legal professionals who are supervised by senior solicitors within the firm to ensure high standards of service and compliance with regulatory requirements.

 Conveyancing - Frequently Asked Questions